Langjökull: Highland roads

 Two highland tracks, open in the summer months, lead alongside this glacier: the Kaldidalur and Kjölur tracks.

 The former (road 550) runs along the west of Langjökull, between it and the small Ok glacier.
 To the south it leads towards Þingvellir and Reykjavík, while to the north it leads to the Hvítá valley which leads down towards Borgarnes.
 Kaldidalur is no longer classified by the Icelandic road authorities as an F-road.
 Nevertheless, rental car companies forbid their clients to drive on the road with other cars than four-wheel drives.

 Road F551 goes right to the edge of the glacier from Kaldidalur.

 The latter (road F35) runs along the east side of Langjökull, between it and Hofsjökull.
 It is the main route across the interior between the main population centres in the SW and the N of the country, but nevertheless traffic is extremely sparse.

+Tourism

+Langjökull attracts visitors who are captivated by its immense size and natural beauty.
+The glacier offers a unique experience for adventure enthusiasts and nature lovers alike.
+With its easily accessible location in the Icelandic interior, Langjökull provides opportunities for various activities, such as glacier hiking, snowmobiling, monster truck ride, and exploring natural ice caves and man-made tunnels.
+These experiences provide a different perspective of the glacier and its surroundings, enhancing the overall visit to Langjökull.

+Located near popular tourist routes like the Golden Circle, Langjökull holds a prominent position in Iceland's tourism industry.
+Its significant contribution to the surrounding natural wonders, such as Gullfoss waterfall and Geysir's geothermal area, adds to its allure.
+The glacier's proximity to these iconic sites makes it a sought-after destination for travelers seeking to witness the awe-inspiring effects of glacial forces on the landscape.

+It is important to note the importance of responsible tourism practices to preserve and protect Langjökull.
+Visitors are encouraged to respect the environment and follow sustainable guidelines to ensure the long-term preservation of this remarkable glacier.

 In popular culture

 The glacier is featured in the final scene of the 1999 animated film The Iron Giant, directed by Brad Bird, where the titular Giant's parts, scattered by his destruction at the film's climax, converge on his head to begin reassembling him.

+The first chapter of the thriller novel The Last Orphan by Gregg Hurwitz takes place on top of the glacier.